2023 Lemann Center Research Grants for U of I Faculty

 Eligibility: The Lemann Research Grants are available to all University of Illinois full-time faculty members who are developing research about Brazil.
 Applicants must submit evidence of a sufficient command of Portuguese to successfully execute the proposed project.

 Restrictions: Awards can be used for on-campus research, airfare, in-country transportation expenses, living expenses and other research-related expenses.
 Comparative studies between Brazil and other countries are permissible; however, only the Brazilian portion of the research will be considered for funding.
 Released time for write-ups will not be considered.
+Expense requests in the research proposal are subject to review and approval by the Lemann Center for Brazilian Studies and the Illinois Global Institute business administration office.
+See budget guidelines below.

 Budget Guidelines: Please see the research budget guidelines, posted here.